awsdocs/aws-net-developer-guide/doc_source/welcome.md

 Documentation for version 3\.0 of the SDK, which is mostly centered around \.NET Framework and ASP\.NET 4\.*x*, Windows, and Visual Studio, can be found at [https://docs\.aws\.amazon\.com/sdk\-for\-net/v3/developer\-guide/](../../v3/developer-guide/welcome.html)
 For information about migrating, see [Migrating your project](net-dg-migrating.md)\.

-## Maintenance and support<a name="maintenance-and-support"></a>
+## Maintenance and support for SDK major versions<a name="sdks-major-versions-maintenance-support"></a>

-For information about maintenance and support for SDK major versions and their underlying dependencies see the following in the [AWS SDKs and Tools Shared Configuration and Credentials Reference Guide](https://docs.aws.amazon.com/credref/latest/refdocs/overview.html):
+For information about maintenance and support for SDK major versions and their underlying dependencies, see the following in the [AWS SDKs and Tools Shared Configuration and Credentials Reference Guide](https://docs.aws.amazon.com/credref/latest/refdocs/overview.html):
 + [AWS SDKs and Tools Maintenance Policy](https://docs.aws.amazon.com/credref/latest/refdocs/maint-policy.html)
 + [AWS SDKs and Tools Version Support Matrix](https://docs.aws.amazon.com/credref/latest/refdocs/version-support-matrix.html)